AstroJr0/waffle/README.md

 ## Chrome Notice 🚨

 Look, Chrome isn't being a good girl.
+I mean if you can set the proxies into chrome somehow, it should work.
+I tested with `google-chrome-stable --proxy="http://127.0.0.1:8080/` it doesnt work ok?
 I tested with Firefox.
 It works perfectly on Firefox.

 Any browser works — just set your proxy to `127.0.0.1:8080` and reload WAFFLE after installation.
 That's literally it.
 Stop using Chrome anyway.